RedBalloon

-RedBalloon is an experiential gifts company.
+RedBalloon is an Australian experiential gifts marketplace, offering varied gift experiences in Australia & New Zealand.
+The company was founded by Naomi Simson, currently based in Sydney, and owned by parent company Big Red Group.
+Its services include experiences such as cooking classes, spa days, scenic flights and overnight getaways.

 History

 RedBalloon was founded in 2001 by Naomi Simson.
 Simson began the company out of her house with a $25,000 personal investment, after copying the idea from the UK business Red Letter Days She grew the company to forty six employees by 2011.
 The business concept was to sell experiences and memories rather than gifts.
 Simson launched the company from her home in Balmain, New South Wales.
 It was at the end of the dot-com era and she had a difficult time signing up businesses to list with the company.
 It was a total of two months and four days before the company sold its first experience gift, which resulted in a profit of $9 for commission on the sale.